 When we select products for *Privacy Not Included, our goal is to choose connected products and apps that are likely to be popular during the holiday season and beyond.
 We worked with a research firm to provide us with a list of top products in each of our product categories.
-From there, we refined the list based on our own research of top selling products that were highly rated across a variety of consumer product websites such as Wirecutter, The Toy Insider, PC Magazine, Tech Radar, and Gear Brain.
+From there, we refined the list based on our own research of top selling products that were highly rated across a variety of consumer product websites such as Consumer Reports, Wirecutter, The Toy Insider, PC Magazine, Tech Radar, and Gear Brain.

 *Privacy Not Included Warning Labels

 We assign our *Privacy Not Included warning label to products we have determined to have the most problems when it comes to protecting a users privacy and security.
 A product will earn the *Privacy Not Included warning label if it receives two or more warnings from us on the following criteria: How the company uses the data it collects on users.
 We ding companies for selling users data or collecting more data than is necessary for general business purposes, for example, buying data from data brokers.
 How users can control their data.
 We ding a company if they don’t have a clear and manageable way for users to delete their data from the company or explain how long they retain users’ data.
 What is the company’s known track record of protecting users’ data?
 We ding a company if they have a bad track record of not protecting users’ data based on known and reported security breaches, leaks, or vulnerabilities.
 Finally, we ding a company if we can not confirm if the product meets our Minimum Security Standards.
 In rare exceptions we might ding a company if they only receive one warning from us if we determine that warning is particularly concerning for consumers.

 While we currently can assign a product a warning for the use of untrustworthy artificial intelligence, we don’t use that rating to factor into our decision to assign the *Privacy Not Included warning label as the information from companies is currently very limited and we cannot easily compare one product another with a high degree of confidence.